Johnny Lumpkin

 Jonathan Lumpkin (born September 3, 1997) is an American professional football tight end.
-Also known well by his famous nickname "Lumpia", he played college football at Hutchinson before transferring to Louisiana.
+He played college football at Hutchinson before transferring to Louisiana.
 He was signed by the Patriots as an undrafted free agent following the 2023 NFL draft.

-High school career
+Early life

 Lumpkin went to Frederick Douglass High School, and was a 3-star recruit who held 17 D1 offers.
 He was a member of the first team All-Region senior year of high school, and also played basketball starting in all games as both a junior and senior.

 College career

 Lumpkin played college football for the Hutchinson Blue Dragons and later for the Louisiana Ragin' Cajuns.